Dennis Lawrence: International career

 Lawrence has been an important player for the Trinidad and Tobago national team, having made his debut on 18 March 2000.
 He was awarded the MVP (Most Valuable Player) award at the 2001 Caribbean Cup, which Trinidad and Tobago won.
 On 16 November 2005, he (in his 61st cap) scored the goal against Bahrain that awarded Trinidad and Tobago a ticket to the 2006 World Cup.
 He played every minute of his country's campaign in Germany as the Soca Warriors secured an impressive 0–0 draw against Sweden and gave England a run for their money.

 He is also the player who approached Port Vale's Chris Birchall and asked him if he was interested in representing Trinidad and Tobago (Chris' mother was born there).

 After a failed qualifying campaign for the 2010 FIFA World Cup, Lawrence, who had succeeded Dwight Yorke as national captain, announced his retirement from international football with 89 caps under his belt.

 Coaching career

 Lawrence joined Wigan Athletic as a coach in October 2010 after impressing Spanish manager Roberto Martinez on a trial during the 2010/11 pre-season.
 When Martinez was appointed as manager of Everton, Lawrence was appointed as first-team development coach.

 On 30 January 2017, Lawrence was appointed manager of Trinidad and Tobago.

-On 25 June 2021, Lawrence was appointed as Coventry City's new first-team coach.
-The 46-year-old joined Mark Robins’ coaching team for the start of pre-season training, which began the week after at Ryton..
-On 12 March 2022, Mark Robins and his assistant Adi Viveash both tested positive for COVID-19, which left Lawrence in charge of the Sky Blues during their game against Sheffield United, which ended in a 4-1 win.
+On 25 June 2021, Lawrence was appointed as Coventry City's first-team coach.
+The 46-year-old joined Mark Robins' coaching team for the start of pre-season training, which began the week after at Ryton..
+On 12 March 2022, Robins and his assistant Adi Viveash both tested positive for COVID-19, which left Lawrence in charge of the Sky Blues during their game against Sheffield United, which ended in a 4-1 win.

+On 13 March 2024, Lawrence joined Minnesota United FC as an assistant coach.